jimkang/attnbot/README.md

-not-an-alien-bot
+paying-attention-bot
 ==================

-A bot that definitely is not an alien pretending to be human.
+A bot that definitely paying attention and knows exactly what you and everything else said.

 Installation
 ------------